awsdocs/amazon-vpc-peering-guide/doc_source/vpc-peering-basics.md

 + Any tags that you create for your VPC peering connection are only applied in the account or region in which you create them\.

++ If the IPv4 CIDR block of a VPC in a VPC peering connection falls outside of the private IPv4 address ranges specified by [RFC 1918](http://www.faqs.org/rfcs/rfc1918.html), private DNS hostnames for that VPC cannot be resolved to private IP addresses\.
+To resolve private DNS hostnames to private IP addresses, you can enable DNS resolution support for the VPC peering connection\.
+For more information see [Enabling DNS Resolution Support for a VPC Peering Connection](modify-peering-connections.md#vpc-peering-dns)\.

 An inter\-region VPC peering connection has additional limitations:

 + You cannot create a security group rule that references a peer VPC security group\.